 That piece led to another piece.
 And that led to two articles.
 After that, I became one of three Wealthy Web Writer Reality Bloggers, along with Christina Gillick and Marianne Foscarini.
 That lasted three years.

 Then one day, talking with Heather at Bootcamp, she told me her Tech Corner Editor was leaving.
 She asked me if I’d be interested.
 I took it!

-And as part of building my freelance business, about five years ago, I took part in the Build Your Freelance Website in Four Days Webinar Series.
+And as part of building my freelance business, over six years ago now, I took part in the Build Your Freelance Website in Four Days Webinar Series.

 It's embarrassing to say, but I think we've all taken programs and not finished them.
 Or not even taken the wrapper off.
 But for some reason, I was motivated to complete this program.
 I didn't miss a lecture.
 I didn’t miss a video.
 I didn’t miss a step.

 Even though I’m a technical person, this was WordPress.
 Brand-new for me.
 When I finished my website, I got such a boost of confidence.